89678yhub98r39sf/proco/README.md

 Due to Scikit-Learn's GradientBoostingRegressor from version 0.20.1 to 0.21.2, the `SmartConsumer` class (see below) is broken.
 The `SmartConsumer` class should not be used, do not input `s` for the question `WHAT WOULD YOU LIKE TO BE??`

-In order to use the `SmartConsumer`, please refer to relevant training code in this file, modify and run training code to make your own `SmartConsumer`.
+In order to use the `SmartConsumer`, please refer to relevant training code in this project, modify and run training code to make your own `SmartConsumer`.

 Apologies for the inconvenience.